-For such an often strikingly beautiful fish, given the vast diversity of both pattern and colouration, it seems strange for it to have been named rather modestly simply as a Brown Trout.
+For such an often strikingly beautiful fish, given the vast diversity of both pattern and colouration, it seems strange for it to have been named rather modestly as simply a Brown Trout.

 Whilst Brown Trout generally have dark brown backs, lighter flanks often bejewelled with black and/or red spots, pale bellies and dark reddish brown fins they also possess the ability to change their appearance by rearranging the pigment distribution of their chromatophoric skin cells.

-This inherent genetic ability allows them to alter their appearance and blend in with their surrounding environs and thus help avoid detection and predation.
+This inherent genetic ability allows them to alter their appearance and blend in with their surrounding environs and thus help avoid both detection and predation.
 Brown Trout are also capable of becoming darker when aggressive and lighter when submissive.

 These colour changing chromotophore cells can also be found in amphibians, reptiles, crustaceans and cephalopods such as octopus, squid and cuttlefish.
-This appearance altering ability goes some way to explain the diverse colouration and markings we find in our Brown Trout.
-These variations can range from the dull dark stunted trout lurking in the shadows of a low nutrient acidic highland lochan to the magnificant deep golden bronze yellow bellied specimens with their sides bedecked with black, red and sometimes even blue spots to be found in waters with better feeding.
+This appearance altering ability goes some way to explain the diverse colouration and markings we find in our native Brown Trout.

 It's worth reminding ourselves at this point that our Brown Trout and the anadromous Sea Trout are in fact genetically exactly the same species with the latter taking the decision, for a variety of reasons, to make the journey to sea where they grow large on a much richer marine diet.